directangular/str-api-demo-android/README.md

 https://beta.shoptheroe.com/o/authorize/?response_type=token&client_id=<client_id>&state=random_state_string&redirect_uri=str-api-demo://cb
 ```

 Take a look at the `redirect_uri`.
-That's a custom schema that we register
+That's a custom scheme that we register
 with Android by adding the following to our `AndroidManifest.xml`:

 ```xml